LinaKolevska/guilds_303121/README.md

 By collectively taking every feature, whether physiological attributes or magic-capability measurement, we determine the most effective methodologies/approaches to maximize predicting potential!
 Given the multitude of features to analyze from, we harnessed these strategies to hunt for the most relevant and useful features to accomplish this classification task.

 ## Project Preparation 🧮:
-*In efforts to manipulate and assess the dataset to its greatest capacity, we employed a myriad of Python libraries, a majority of functions coming from Scikit-Learn, and many others from Pandas, NumPy, Seaborn, Missingno, PyPlot, SciPy, and we utilized Python modules like “time” and “collections”.
+*Under a Royal Contract, and in efforts to manipulate and assess the dataset to its greatest capacity, we employed a myriad of Python libraries, a majority of functions coming from Scikit-Learn, and many others from Pandas, NumPy, Seaborn, Missingno, PyPlot, SciPy, and we utilized Python modules like “time” and “collections”.

 **Purpose of Libraries & Modules 📚:**